hellotimking/Vault-Guardian/README.md

 ![Vault Guardian Screenshot](https://github.com/hellotimking/Vault-Guardian/blob/main/settings-screenshot.png)

----

 ## Why Choose Vault Guardian? 🛡️

 In Obsidian, your notes are more than just text files—they’re your ideas, research, and creativity.
 Vault Guardian keeps them secure, ensuring no idea gets lost to technical mishaps.

----
+Vault Guardian creates a backup of your entire vault in a timestamped zip file.
+Backups are saved to your chosen primary and secondary locations, with intelligent cleanup of old backups to save you space.

 ## Features 🌟